Rick Wakeman: Early life

 Richard Christopher Wakeman was born on 18 May 1949 at Perivale Maternity Hospital in Perivale, Middlesex.
-He is the only child of Mildred Helen (née Eastment) and Cyril Frank Wakeman.
+He is the only child of Cyril Frank Wakeman and Mildred Helen Wakeman (née Eastment).
 The family lived in Wood End Gardens in nearby Northolt.
-Cyril worked at a building suppliers, starting as an office boy at age 14 and worked up to became one of its directors, and was a pianist in Ted Heath's big band while he was in the British Army.
+Cyril worked at a building supplier, starting as an office boy at age 14 and working up to become one of its directors; he was also a pianist in Ted Heath's big band while serving in the British Army.
 Mildred worked at a removals firm.
-Wakeman attended Wood End Junior School until he was ten, followed by Drayton Manor Grammar in Hanwell.
-His summer holidays were spent with his parents in Exmouth.
-Although raised in a Christian family, Wakeman "never had anything forced on me" and attended South Harrow Baptist Church, which he enjoyed.
-He took up the church organ at twelve, joined the Boys' Brigade, and completed a two-year course to become a Sunday school teacher.
-At eighteen he decided to be baptised by immersion.
+Wakeman attended Wood End Junior School until age ten, before moving on to Drayton Manor Grammar School in Hanwell, spending most of his summer holidays with his parents in Exmouth.
+Although raised in a Christian household where religion was never forced upon him, Wakeman enjoyed attending South Harrow Baptist Church.
+He took up the church organ at twelve, joined the Boys' Brigade, and completed a two-year course to qualify as a Sunday school teacher before he was baptised by immersion at eighteen.

-Wakeman was inspired to take up the piano at the age of five.
-His parents, aunts and uncle performed as a concert party troupe called The Wakemans until the war caused them to disband.
-They occasionally revived the act in the front room on Sunday evenings, playing the piano and singing songs which he heard from his upstairs bedroom.
-"I used to climb out of bed and sit on the bottom of the stairs and listen."
-Eventually his parents allowed him to play a piece on the piano.
+Wakeman was inspired to play the piano at the age of five.
+His parents, aunts and uncle had previously performed as a concert party troupe called The Wakeans until World War II caused them to disband.
+They occasionally revived the act in the front room on Sunday evenings, playing the piano and singing songs that Wakeman would listen to from his upstairs bedroom.
+He later recalled climbing out of bed to sit on the bottom of the stairs to listen, eventually being allowed to play a piece himself.
 "Everybody clapped, and I thought, I'll have some more of that, and refused to go back to bed."
-Sergei Prokofiev made a strong impression on Wakeman after his father took him to a concert performance of Peter and the Wolf when he was about eight, which inspired him to tell stories with his music.
-He has since named the Russian composer a musical hero.
-Other musical influences on Wakeman during this time were trad jazz musician Kenny Ball, skiffle singer Lonnie Donegan, and pianist Russ Conway; his first music purchases were records by all three.
-His first keyboard was a reed organ bought from Woolworths.
+Sergei Prokofiev made a profound impression on him after his father took him to a concert performance of Peter and the Wolf around age eight, inspiring him to tell stories through music and making the Russian composer a lifelong hero.
+Other early musical influences included trad jazz musician Kenny Ball, skiffle singer Lonnie Donegan, and pianist Russ Conway, whose records were among his first purchases.
+His first keyboard was a simple reed organ bought from Woolworths.